source-repo/use-reactive/README.md

       - history: The history API
     - A function returning a dependency array.

-  - historySettings?: Settings for the `history` function.
+  - `historySettings?`: Settings for the `history` function.
+  - `allowBackgroundMutations?`: When `true`, allows this component to receive mutations from other components sharing the same state object.
+When `false` (default), the component gets its own isolated copy when mutations occur (copy-on-write).
+Note: Background mutations update the copy but don't automatically trigger React re-renders - use subscriptions if you need to react to them.

 #### Returns: